What Types of Problems Are Covered By The Lemon Law?

 Finally, the Lemon Law is designed to cover situations where the manufacturer or dealer has had a reasonable opportunity to fix the vehicle’s issues but has failed to do so.
 The specific number of repair attempts required to qualify as a lemon may vary from state to state, but in most cases, if a serious defect persists after multiple repair attempts, the Lemon Law will apply.

-The Scope of the Lemon Law
+The Full Scope of the Lemon Law in California

 The Types of Vehicles Covered by the Lemon Law